Michel Tremblay: Political views

 For many years, Tremblay has believed that the only reasonable solution for Quebec is to separate from Canada.
 Once the Parti Québécois was elected in Quebec, he softened his views on allowing his plays to be produced in English there.
 He made it clear, however, that that did not mean that he agreed with bilingualism, calling it "stupid" and stating that he thought it ridiculous to expect a housewife in Vancouver to be fluent in both English and French.

 Despite his often outspoken views in public, Tremblay's treatment of politics in his plays is subtle.
 Speaking of politics and the theatre in an CBC interview in 1978, Tremblay said:

-"I know what I want in the theatre.
-I want a real political theatre, but I know that political theatre is dull.
-I write fables."

 In April 2006 he declared that he did not support the arguments put forward for the separation of Quebec.
 But he clarified his thoughts some time later by saying he was still a supporter of Quebec sovereignty, though critical of the actual state of the debate, which in his opinion was too much focused on economic issues.
 In response to this, the columnist Marc Cassivi of La Presse wrote that "there was only one closet a Quebec artist could never exit and that was the federalist one."

 Awards and honours

 Tremblay has received numerous awards in recognition of his work.
 These include the Prix Victor-Morin (1974), the Prix France-Québec (1984), the Chalmers Award (1986) and the Molson Prize (1994).

 He received the Lieutenant-Governor's award for Ontario in 1976 and 1977.
 Tremblay was named the "Montréalais le plus remarquable des deux dernières décennies dans le domaine du théâtre" (the most remarkable Montrealer of the past two decades in theatre) (1978).
 In 1991 he was appointed Officier de l'Ordre de France, and in the same year, Chevalier de l'Ordre National du Québec.
 He is also a recipient of the Chevalier de l'Ordre des Arts et des Lettres de France (1994).

 In 1999, Tremblay received a Governor General's Performing Arts Award, Canada's highest honour in the performing arts.
 This produced controversy when several well-known Quebec nationalists suggested that he should refuse the award.
 While he did not do this, he did admit, for the first time, that he had refused the Order of Canada in 1990.

 In 2000, Encore une fois, si vous le permettez (For The Pleasure of Seeing Her Again) won a Chalmers Award and a Dora Mavor Moore Award.

+In 2003 he was awarded an honorary degree for his contributions to theatre and playwrighting by Queen Margaret University in a ceremony at the Edinburgh Festival Theatre in Scotland.

+In 2024, a plaza-playground in the Plateau-Mont-Royal was named Place de l'Ange-Cornu in honour of Tremblay's book Un ange cornu avec des ailes de tôle.